-- I judge a restaurant from its hummus, and Loris’ is a spot on!
-A creamy hummus served warm, light and airy, adequately lemony with a faded taste of tahini.
+- I judge a restaurant from its hummus, and Loris’ is spot on!
+A creamy hummus served warm, light and airy, adequately lemony with a subtle taste of tahini.
 The hummus Loris comes with kebbeh balls adding more flavor to that unique hummus.
 Bravo chef.

 - Try the Tochka, I loved it!
 Mini rounded flatbread loaded with moist Kafta and melted cheese.
 Beautifully done, the moist yet crispy bread hosts a delicious Kafta.

 - Kebbeh Sajieh: tender meat shaped envelop loaded with minced meat and spicy sauce on the side.